nordic-game-lab/ngl-docs/src/content/docs/projects/nordic-game-lab-bot.md

 ---
 title: Nordic Game Lab Bot
-description: "**NordicGameLabBot** is an efficient and versatile web crawler designed by **Nordic Game Lab LLC**.
+description: "NordicGameLabBot is an efficient and versatile web crawler designed by Nordic Game Lab LLC.
 Its primary purpose is to collect data from websites, analyze content, and provide valuable insights for various applications.
 Whether you're a developer, researcher, or data enthusiast, this documentation will guide you through the bot's features, usage, and best